wihi-labs/WHIP/0013-initial-voting.md

 - The WiHi association shall adopt this initial governance for their decision making.
 In particular, for all subject matters that require simple majority (51%), voting should be conducted via this initial governance mechanism.
 This will require a vote within WiHis general assembly.

 # Motivation
+The illustrated implementation follows the principles laid out in WHIP-12 and the WiHi association articles as best as possible, while keeping its implementation time efficient.
+In particular, a need within the DAO has arisen to finalize the open WHIPs asap.
+This WHIP is the enabler of this finalization.

 # Rationale
 - All council members being able to initiate proposals is aligned with the requirement from the WiHi association articles that the governance committee and/ or 5% of the voting power can initiate a mail-in-ballot or general assembly.
 - Ideally, a vote weight would be used that equals the square root of weights in the cap table (which could be treated as a fictional token).
 Nevertheless, this would require a custom implementation as realms is neither facilitating non-transferable tokens that have fractions, nor supports square-root voting.
 Out of bandwidth considerations, this is left for future work.
+- Vote weights cannot be delegated, because realms is using a non-transferable token for its vote weight/ council token implementation that cannot be delegated.